JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 Filling missing values is essential because rejecting data can significantly decrease the dataset size and forecasting reliability.

 To fill the gap, I imputed it with the flow readings of a Broadlands Gauging Station(GS) owned by [National River Flow Archive](https://nrfa.ceh.ac.uk/data/search), which locates slightly upstream of Conagar Bridge GS and Test Back GS stations(look at the hydrology map for a clearer idea).
-Given the proximity between the stations, it is possible to achieve the approximation.
+Given the proximity between the stations, it is possible to achieve the approximation or estimation(a system identification task).
 To validate my idea, I extract the data from all the stations:
 <p align="center">
 <img src="/plots/compare.png">
 </p>